hashpage/index/readme.md

 1. fork index repository
 2. add your author and widget/skin directory
 3. hack!
-4. send pull request to [user "hashpage" on GitHub](http://github.com/hashpage) on GitHub
+4. send pull request to [user "hashpage" on GitHub](http://github.com/hashpage)

 ## How are the assets deployed on hashpage.com ?